cert-manager/cert-manager/design/20221205-memory-management.md

 - in some cases a missing `Secret` does not cause issuer reconcile ([such as a missing ACME EAB key where we explicitly rely on `Secret` events to retry issuer setup](https://github.com/cert-manager/cert-manager/blob/v1.10.1/pkg/issuer/acme/setup.go#L228)).
 In this case, it is more efficient as well as a better user experience to reconcile on `Secret` creation event as that way we avoid wasting CPU cycles whilst waiting for the user to create the `Secret` and when the `Secret` does get created, the issuer will be reconciled immediately.

-The caching mechanim is required for ensuring quick issuance and not taking too much of kube apiserver's resources. `Secret`s with the issued X.509 certificates and with temporary private keys get retrieved a number of times during issuance and all the control loops involved in issuance need full `Secret` data.
+The caching mechanism is required for ensuring quick issuance and not taking too much of kube apiserver's resources. `Secret`s with the issued X.509 certificates and with temporary private keys get retrieved a number of times during issuance and all the control loops involved in issuance need full `Secret` data.
 Currently the `Secret`s are retrieved from informers cache.
 Retrieving them from kube apiserver would mean a large number of additional calls to kube apiserver, which is undesirable.
 The default cert-manager installation uses a rate-limited client (20QPS with a burst of 50).
 There is also server-side [API Priority and Fairness system](https://kubernetes.io/docs/concepts/cluster-administration/flow-control/) that prevents rogue clients from overwhelming kube apiserver.
 Both these mechanisms mean that the result of a large number of additional calls will be slower issuance as cert-manager will get rate limited (either client-side or server-side).
-The rate limiting can be modified to allow higher throughput for cert-manager, but this would have an impact of kube apiserver's availability for other tenants - so in either case additional API calls would have a cost for the user.
+The rate limiting can be modified to allow higher throughput for cert-manager, but this would have an impact of kube apiserver's availability for other tenants, so in either case additional API calls would have a cost for the user.

 ### User Stories